lankydan/lankydanblog-jamstack/content/blog/2022/general/deep-work/index.md

 The content in a "good" email will always vary, but the point above should give you a strong foundation to work from.

+## My Main takeaways

+My main takeaway from reading Deep Work is that I must be deliberate in the decisions I make.

+Hoping to move away from being constantly distracted, aimless and unmotivated, and into someone that can focus deeply in a directed manner is pointless.
+Instead, I have to consciously work to address these flaws.

+For me, scheduling more of my time as "focus" time has worked wonders.

+I'm getting vast amounts of quality work done during these periods, I'm more easily entering a flow state, and most importantly, I'm finding enjoyment in my work again.

+I can't promise that the same changes will work for you, but it might be worth a try.

+This has been my summary of [Deep Work, by Cal Newport](https://www.calnewport.com/books/deep-work/).
+I hope what I've wrote is useful to you, giving you some pointers; however, I do recommend reading the book itself.
 ## "why" from the book

 - "The ability to quickly master hard things."
 (29)